norishigefukushima/OpenCP/OpenCP/birateralFilter/readme.md

     enum{
     FILTER_DEFAULT = 0, //default is circle type.
     FILTER_CIRCLE = 0, //kernel shape is circlar from.
 If a support pixel (q) in a kernel has a large distance |p-q|^2 > r^2, coefficient is forcibly 0.(p is a center pixe.)
-    FILTER_RECT , //kernel shape is squre or reqtangler type.
+    FILTER_RECTANGLE , //kernel shape is squre or reqtangler type.
     FILTER_SEPARABLE,// sepalable implimentation of ref.
 2.
     FILTER_SLOWEST// non-parallel and un-effective implimentation for just comparison.
     };